 Rarely, conditions that lead to optic atrophy may be treatable.

 Vision lost to optic nerve atrophy cannot be recovered.
 It is very important to protect the other eye.

 People with this condition need to be checked regularly by an eye doctor with experience in nerve-related conditions.
 Tell your doctor right away about any change in vision.

 Many causes of optic nerve atrophy cannot be prevented.

-Older adults should have their health care provider carefully manage their blood pressure.
+- Older adults should have their provider carefully manage their blood pressure.